northdakotaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 North Dakota criminal procedure outlines the regulations regarding criminal trials in the state.
 The stages of a criminal trial in North Dakota are as follows:

-- Preliminary proceedings or the preliminary hearing: including arraignment, guilty or not-guilty pleas, and plea bargains;
+• Preliminary proceedings or the preliminary hearing: including arraignment, guilty or not-guilty pleas, and plea bargains;

-- Reviewing of evidence: the jury decides if the prosecution’s evidence is strong enough to bring the case to trial;
+• Reviewing of evidence: the jury decides if the prosecution’s evidence is strong enough to bring the case to trial;

 How Long Does it take For a Case to Go to Trial in North Dakota?

 Chapter 12 of the North Dakota Century Code states a defendant’s right to a speedy trial.
-This section states that a felony criminal trial must start no later than 90 days after the defendant or the defendant’s lawyer calls upon this right, which the individual can do within 14 days of the arraignment.
+This section states that a felony criminal trial is expected to start no later than 90 days after the defendant or the defendant’s lawyer calls upon this right, which the individual can do within 14 days of the arraignment.
 If there is justification, the court does have the right to postpone the trial.
 The court often schedules misdemeanor trials sooner than felony trials.

 What Happens When a Court Case Goes to Trial in North Dakota?

 When a criminal trial is underway in North Dakota, the state, also known as the prosecution, makes claims and presents evidence in front of a court and a jury.
 These claims serve to position the defendant as guilty.
 After this, the defense has the opportunity to make counterclaims.
-It is not the defense’s responsibility to prove innocence; instead, it is the prosecution’s responsibility to prove guilt beyond reasonable doubt.
+It is not the defense’s responsibility to prove innocence; instead, it is the prosecution’s responsibility to prove guilt beyond a reasonable doubt.
 When the trial is concluded, it is up to the jury to come to a unanimous ruling of guilty or not guilty.
-If not-guilty, the defendant is free to go.
-If the defendant is found guilty, the trial moves io the judgment.
-The judge will then decide the penalties and sentencing for the defendant.
+If not guilty, the defendant is free to go.
+If the defendant is found guilty, the trial moves to the judgment.
+The judge may then decide the penalties and sentencing for the defendant.
 The judge also holds the power to overturn a jury ruling.

 Can you be Put on Trial Twice for the Same Crime in North Dakota?